microsoft/X-Decoder/README.md

-# X-Chat: Connecting generalist vision model with GPT
+# X-GPT: Connecting generalist X-Decoder with GPT-3

 ## :fire: News

-* **[2023.03.14]** We build X-Chat, a demo of multi-modal conversational X-Decoder using GPT-3 and langchain!
+* **[2023.03.14]** We build X-GPT, a multi-modal conversational demo that is built on X-Decoder using GPT-3 and langchain!

 ## :notes: Introduction